Tiffolin/Wine-Away/README.md

 ![](appScreenshots/5.PNG)

 2. navigate back to the home page by deleting "/scrape" from the end of the url, and the information should display.
-Our app will then return all washrooms that match the user's specification.
+Our app will then return all wine scraped from the LCBO website.
 ![](appScreenshots/1.PNG)